Columbus Health Care Fraud Attorney

 Speak with a Columbus Health Care Fraud Lawyer Today

-If you or your practice is facing a criminal charge for health care fraud, the experienced white-collar legal team at Joslyn Law Firm is ready to help in all Central Ohio Counties including, Union County, Delaware County, Licking County, Fairfield County, Pickaway County, Madison County, and Franklin County Ohio.
+If you or your practice is facing a criminal charge for health care fraud (including Medicare fraud), the experienced white-collar legal team at Joslyn Law Firm is ready to help in all Central Ohio Counties including, Union County, Delaware County, Licking County, Fairfield County, Pickaway County, Madison County, and Franklin County Ohio.
 To schedule a free case evaluation and legal consultation with a Columbus health care fraud attorney, please call us at (614) 444-1900 or contact us online to learn more about how we could assist you with your legal defense.